 dispatch: jest.fn(),

-In this test, we want to verify that the App
+In this test, you want to verify that the App

 renders given all the required props

-provides a mock function which we can use in place of an actual function in our tests.
-For this case, we use this to mock the dispatch
+provides a mock function that you can use in place of the real function in your tests.
+For this tutorial, you can use it to mock the dispatch

 function.
 This function will be called in place of the actual dispatch